Flutterwave/React-Native/README.v2.md

 ### Dependencies
 To render the Flutterwave checkout screen, this library requires the installation of [react-native-webview](https://github.com/react-native-community/react-native-webview).
 Please ensure that this library is installed correctly before proceeding.

-### Activity Indicator (only needed for android)
+### Activity Indicator (only needed for Android)
-To display the Flutterwave styled activity indicator when the checkout screen is loading on Android, you will need to add a few modules to your `android/app/build.gradle` file.
+To display the Flutterwave-styled activity indicator when the checkout screen is loading on Android, you will need to add a few modules to your `android/app/build.gradle` file.
-**_Skip this step if your app is already setup to support gif images._**
+**_Skip this step if your app is already set up to support GIF images._**

 ````javascript
 dependencies {